bricoletc/delfies/README.md

 The main outputs of `delfies` are:

 - `breakpoint_locations.bed`: a BED-formatted file containing the location of identified elimination breakpoints.
+   Note that delfies accounts for overlapping breakpoints, by clustering nearby breakpoints together (see CLI parameter `--clustering_threshold`).
-   - The location itself is provided as an interval of size one, and corresponds to the location of the first eliminated base past the putative breakpoint.
-If multiple putative breakpoints have been merged (see below), the location with the maximal read support is used.
+   - The location (columns 1,2 and 3) is provided as an interval of size one, and is defined as the first eliminated base past the putative breakpoint.
+If multiple putative breakpoints have been clustered, the single location with the maximal read support is used.
    - The name column (column 4) records the breakpoint type, as defined above.
-     It also stores larger window, in the format `breakpoint_window: <start>-<end>`.
+     It also stores a larger window, in the format `breakpoint_window: <start>-<end>`.
      This contains all putative breakpoint positions with >=`--min_supporting_reads` read support, and located within `--clustering_threshold` of each other.
    - The score column (column 5) stores the number of sequencing reads that support